Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 The main goal of this model is describe and comunicate architecture decissions.
 Also, this diagrams are a great starting point for discussions about system design during up-front sessions, and also as shared vision documentation in development phases.

-I've only used three of the four model views, because the *class diagrmas* is tightly coupled to implementtation, so change prone during development phases, then can become waste.
+I've only used two of the four model views: context and comtainers.
+Components are out of scope at this moment, because to define the components some use cases might be defined.
+The *class diagrmas* is tightly coupled to implementtation, so change prone during development phases, then can become waste.

 #### Context